lucasm/lucasm/README.md

 </details>

-Due to contractual reasons, my GitHub profile is limited to open source and public projects only.
+Due to contractual reasons, this GitHub profile is only for open source and public projects.